devpunks/blackhistory.io/README.md

   A multiple choice test to determine how much a visitor knows about American Black History.

+  - Blacks oppressed other Africans (at that time)
+  - Babalonyans concquer judeah

   - Pharoah
   - Kushites
+    - Nymrod - Child of Kush
   - Hebrew (Black) - Moses raised in home of pharoah.